- Category

 The shorter 36-hour course, piloted in October 2024, is gaining traction in other centers.
 It zeroes in on six crucial areas, including firearm skills and tactical training, while the 8-hour "Day Training" session covers 3-4 focused areas.

 As the training session concluded, participants headed home carrying more than just newly learned skills.
-Each civilian—students, parents, professionals—leaves with a strengthened resolve that, if needed, they’ll be ready to protect their loved ones and their homeland.
+Each civilian—student, parent, professional—left with a strengthened resolve to be ready to protect their loved ones and their homeland if needed.

 For most, this was only a day-long course, an introduction.
 Some will return for the more intensive, time-demanding programs, while a motivated few may ultimately enlist in the armed forces.

 In Ukraine, where the frontline is never far from anyone’s mind, these programs are a powerful reminder that resilience extends beyond the military.
-Each civilian trained is a crucial part of Ukraine’s defense, a thread in the nation’s fabric of resistance.
+Each civilian trained is a crucial part of Ukraine’s defense, a thread in the nation’s resistance fabric.
 For those who participate, it’s more than just preparation; it’s a commitment to stand with their country, side by side.

 Or, as one trainee, Oleksandr, 30, expressed, “I'm doing something I didn't plan to do three years ago.
 But now I'm here to start.
 I will continue to do it, and we’ll see what happens in the future.”